saumyaG04/modern-text-summarizer/README.md

 pyinstaller --onefile --windowed text_summarizer_gui.py

 This will create an executable in the dist folder, which you can run independently.

+Large File Storage

+If you directly want the dist and dict folders it is uploaded in dropbox (link attacehed below):

+Dropbox

 Dependencies

     transformers (for the BART model)